pat-alt/julia-hpc-for-dummies/README.md

 ### Julia on DelftBlue

 Below I document some of the more disruptive issues I've encountered when trying to work with Julia on DelftBlue along with advice for troubleshooting.

+#### Self-install

+To enhoy the easiest and most pain-free experience of running Julia on DelftBlue, I currently recommend to install Julia from scratch ...

 #### Package manager is slow

 For some reason, the package manager is incredibly slow on DelftBlue.
 Simple standard commands like `resolve`, `update`, `instantiate` can take a long time.